Asteroid family: Origin and evolution

-Description
+Identification

 Comparison: osculating Keplerian orbital elements on the left (families indistinguishable) vs. proper elements on the right (families visible).

 Strictly speaking, families and their membership are identified by analysing the proper orbital elements rather than the current osculating orbital elements, which regularly fluctuate on timescales of tens of thousands of years.
 The proper elements are related constants of motion that remain almost constant for at least tens of millions of years, and perhaps longer.

-The Japanese astronomer Kiyotsugu Hirayama (1874–1943) pioneered the estimation of proper elements for asteroids, and first identified several of the most prominent families in 1918.
-In his honor, asteroid families are sometimes called Hirayama families.
-This particularly applies to the five prominent groupings discovered by him.